If you’re not using pay-per-click (PPC) ads for your higher education digital marketing, you could be missing out on a huge recruitment opportunity.

 Branding and remarketing

 Starting and stopping PPC campaigns can hurt your efforts more than it helps.
-By optimizing a higher-ed strategy that runs all year, you can take full advantage of your branding and remarketing efforts while getting a better view of the big picture via data and reports.
+By optimizing a higher-ed strategy that runs all year, you can take full advantage of your branding and remarketing efforts (which we’ll get to more below) while getting a better view of the big picture via data and reports.

-Otherwise, you may drop off the map entirely, and you essentially end up starting all over again when you create new campaigns or reactivate proven ads.
-Keep the conversation going by maintaining a strong PPC presence.
+Otherwise, your school may drop off the map entirely, and you essentially end up starting all over again when you create new campaigns or reactivate past ads.
+It’s easier to build momentum and keep the conversation going by maintaining a strong, consistent PPC presence.

-When creating your paid search strategy, it’s crucial to have a firm grasp of your target personas.
+When creating your paid search strategy, it’s crucial to have a firm grasp of your ideal client persona.
 Who are they, and what interests them?
-Put yourself in their shoes and identify with their needs.
+Put yourself in their shoes and identify with their needs to help determine what they’re looking for and how you can provide it.

 Focus each campaign toward your most relevant audience.
-Look at your data.
+Here, it also helps to look at your data.
 Are most of your leads local or in-state students?
 Craft your higher education PPC towards that niche.
 Are you recruiting for a particular program?
 Get granular!
 Use terms that help searchers find that specialty.
-You probably won’t get as many impressions, but the lead quality could go through the roof.
+You probably won’t get as many impressions, but the lead quality could more than make up for it.

-Pro tip: When bidding on branded terms, you may be concerned about existing students and faculty that use Google clicking on the ad to get to your website.
+Pro tip: When bidding on branded keywords, you may be concerned about existing students and faculty clicking on the ad from Google’s search engine results page (SERP) to get to your website.
 To mitigate this, you can always exclude a radius around the school so those in close proximity don’t get shown the ad.

 Organize the account structure

 Make the Google Ads account structure work for you by making sure your campaigns are organized.
-Not only can this help you make the most of your budget, but it can help grow conversions.
-Make sure you use a consistent naming convention for campaigns and ad groups that make the intent identifiable.
-The proper structure can influence how well your ads perform.
+This can help you make the most of your budget and potentially increase conversions.
+Just make sure you use a consistent naming convention for campaigns and ad groups that make the intent identifiable — the proper structure can influence how well your ads perform.

 If you have too few campaigns and too many ad groups, you might miss out on the full potential of your budget.
-Increase the number of campaigns and segment the account for greater insight.
+You can avoid this by increasing the number of campaigns and segmenting the account for greater insight.
 A compelling account structure for higher education PPC may look like this:

 - Campaign Name: Undergraduate Search